 Madeline Aliff M.A.L.S. ’18, Director of Admission and Recruitment Operations

 Madeline was raised in the Roanoke Valley and is a 2012 graduate of Roanoke College.
 She received her B.S. in chemistry with a minor in communication studies.
 She received her Master of Arts in Liberal Studies degree at Hollins.
 During her spare time, Madeline enjoys spending time with her friends and family, shopping downtown, and cuddling with her cats.
 Madeline is excited to get to know future Hollins women and show them the many opportunities that are available at Hollins.

-Kayla McKinney ’16, Assistant Director of Admission and Event Coordinator
+Kelly Farber, Assistant Director of International Recruitment and Event Coordinator

 Shaunaray Otey, Senior Admission Counselor

 Territories: Blacksburg, Christiansburg, Martinsville, Southside, Va.; Charlotte, Greensboro, Winston-Salem, NC; Central Md., Montgomery Co., Md., Western Md., Arkansas, Montana, Oklahoma, Texas

 Shaunaray is a native of the Roanoke Valley and a 2012 graduate of Bennett College where she received her B.A. in business administration.
 Shaunaray attended the Global Leadership Institute at the University of the Virgin Islands during her undergraduate studies.
 While at Bennett, the student body presented her with the Leadership and Excellence Award to honor her dedication and achievements.
 In her spare time, Shaunaray loves spending time with her family, traveling, painting, and enjoying outdoor activities together.
 As a graduate of a women’s college, Shaunaray knows the value of what it means to be a part of such a special community.
 She is so excited to share this amazing feeling with future Hollins students and families.